 Andy led a very successful Vale Symphonic Wind Band, including the concert celebrating the bicentenary of the battle of Trafalgar.
 Andy continued as conductor until the end of 2008.

 Chris, who was a colleague of Andy, conducted the band for a few rehearsals after Andy Crompton left.

 Dave Richards was appointed in time to take his first concert in mid-February 2009.
 Dave is a very fine tuba player, and was Bandmaster of Royal Air Force Central Band until he retired from the RAF in 2016.

 As a serving member of the RAF he was at the whim of the system, and had to resign as our Director of Music when he was posted as Bandmaster to the RAF College band at Cranwell in October 2009.

-On Dave Richards’ recommendation Harvey Baigent took over the band in 2009 and conducted a concert for the Aylesbury Lions in May 2011.
+On Dave Richards’ recommendation Harvey Baigent took over the band in 2009 and conducted four concerts in Aylesbury including one for the Aylesbury Lions in May 2011, and two in Boxmoor.
 He remained with the band until December 2015, though he took a year’s leave of absence in 2013/14.

 Phil was principal alto saxophone with the band, but took over as conductor for a year while Harvey Baigent was away.
 He ably conducted the band in the next concerts in 2013.

 Bill Skelton plays trombone with the band, but when Harvey Baigent left he stepped in and conducted the band until Andy took back the reins in 2017.
 He ably conducted the Spring 2016 concert in Chesham Bois, and the autumn concerts that year in Boxmoor and Aylesbury.

 In January 2017 Andy Crompton returned as musical director and occupied the post until he stepped down again at the end of 2021.